 The School of Economics and Business Administration is Estonia's top research centre in economics, international business and management.
 The school aims to provide a vibrant research environment linked to international centres of excellence and produces high-level academic and policy-relevant economic analysis.

-The School of Economics and Business Administration is located in the University of Tartu Delta Centre.
+The School of Economics and Business Administration is situated in the University of Tartu Delta Centre.
 The centre brings together a vibrant community of students, researchers and innovators in computer science, robotics, technology, mathematics, statistics, economics, management and business.
 The centre combines learning, excellence in research and the challenges of business and society, creating innovative solutions for economic and social progress.

 Explore Tartu, the School of Business Administration and Economics, and the student dormitories through the university's virtual tour.

 Student life in Tartu is magical.
 It's a compact, vibrant student city.
-Cheap student lunches, cozy cafes perfect for study groups, the legendary student traditions, and spontaneous gatherings.
+Cheap student lunches, cosy cafes perfect for study groups, the legendary student traditions, and spontaneous gatherings.
 The community is incredibly welcoming – you feel at home instantly.
 Plus, exploring Estonia on weekends was easy and affordable.

 The Innovation and Technology Management programme offered a perfect mix of IT and business courses.
 After my Computer Science bachelor's, this was exactly what I was looking for.
 The deciding factor was excellent feedback from acquaintances who, at the time, were students of the programme.
 I never regretted my choice!